azhuologist/rsa-cipher/README.md

 # rsa-cipher
 A command line application that encrypts files with 1024-bit RSA, tested on Windows machines only.
-Work in progress.

 Usage
 -----